mzur/kirby-uniform/docs/actions/email.md

 ### replyTo

 Set a static email address as `replyTo` of the email instead of the value of the `email` form field.

-### service

-Name of an [email service](https://getkirby.com/docs/developer-guide/advanced/emails) to use.
-The default service is `mail`.
-For other services, make sure to provide the [service-options](#service-options) option as well.

-### service-options

-An array of options to pass along to the email service.
-If you use the [SES service](https://getkirby.com/docs/developer-guide/advanced/emails#amazon-ses), for example, you need to provide the `key`, `secret` and `host` in this array.
-This will be the `$email->options` array you can access in a custom email service.

 ### receive-copy